Addressing the Contingent Workforce Black Hole

 In order to achieve breakout performance in today’s competitive landscape, companies must be able to react to market changes in an agile fashion.
 This includes being able to adjust human capital within the business to meet changing demands.
 But it’s close to impossible to optimize your workforce if you lack visibility over your total talent supply.

-Taking all of these factors into consideration, it’s clear that the time has come to adopt new methods when it comes to contingent workforce management.
-Moving CWM from procurement to talent acquisition is the most effective way to make this change.
-And companies should invest in strategic technology built specifically to meet the needs of contingent workers, rather than relying on limited vendor management systems (VMS solutions).
+Taking all of these factors into consideration, it’s clear that the time has come to adopt new methods when it comes to contingent hiring.
+Moving ownership from procurement to talent acquisition is the most effective way to make this change.
+And companies should invest in a strategic contingent workforce solution built specifically to meet the needs of contingent workers, rather than relying on limited vendor management systems (VMS solutions).

 The organizations that do so are likely to enjoy increased efficiency, reduced costs and improved candidate quality.
 In addition, they’ll be able to address changing human capital demands in an efficient and flexible way thanks to the visibility they’ll gain.

-In our latest e-book, Leveraging a Total Talent Strategy, we explore the business case for making this change, as well as introducing best practices for implementing a new management model.
-Download your free copy here!
+In our e-book, Leveraging a Total Talent Strategy, we explore the business case for making this change, as well as introducing best practices for implementing a new management model.
+Download your free copy!